 Thus Mach identifies a pathway to knowledge as an analysis of sensory experience using language.
 He honestly shows that he himself is part of the question.
 And then he mentions a confusing issue.

 So for clarity, we are going to presume that almost all humans share several well-known experiences that are called reference sensations.
 Then, as the theory of EthnoPhysics is presented, ideas are hyperlinked back to these common perceptions.
 This way we can easily click for semantic refreshment, and hopefully avoid “strange conflict” in subsequent analysis.
 Next, we take a closer look a these fundamental references.

 For a methodical discussion we identify several reference experiences drawn from everyday life.
 Reference sensations are standards from which all perceptions are judged and recognized.
 These familiar perceptions are mathematically represented by numbers called constants They are visually represented using the icons in the following table.
 You can click on these icons for more detail, here and in other articles too.

 The foregoing list of reference sensations includes seeing blood.
 Does that seem too crude?
-Well, please consider this: Julius von Mayer was a 19th century German physician who did the first calculations linking heat and motion.
+Well, please consider this little story: Julius von Mayer was a 19th century German physician who did the first calculations linking heat and motion.
 His scientific thinking was guided by careful observations he made during the medical practice of bloodletting .
 This happened while he was the doctor for a Dutch three-masted sailing ship on a voyage through the Southeast Asian archipelago.